 As of 2022, over 50% of Netflix’s library is made up of original content from its various production studios all over the world.
 It trails only behind Apple TV in its ratio of original to licensed content, but Netflix swallows Apple TV in terms of sheer number of titles on the service.

 There’s still plenty of non-original content to watch on Netflix, though, with popular shows and movies from other streamers and studios hitting the service every month.

 Netflix has been famously secretive about its viewer data and how its shows perform, but it became a bit more forthcoming starting last year when it started publishing its Top 10 most-watched TV shows and films.

-Netflix also lists its most popular films and TV shows ever, based on hours viewed during a show’s first 28 days on the platform.
+Netflix also lists its most popular films and TV shows ever, based on views during a show’s first 91 days on the platform.
 For these rankings, it counts each season as a distinct program, so you can see which season performed the best.
-For example, season 2 of Bridgerton holds the #2 spot with

 Netflix has plenty of locally-produced content